melihkandemir/atldgp/README.md

 # atldgp
-This is the preliminary version of the source code for the model published in
+This package includes the source code for the model published in

 M.Kandemir, Asymmetric Transfer Learning with Deep Gaussian Processes, ICML, 2015.